 Directed Messaging Option

-In addition, the FSQCall program, which operates FSQ, includes a complementary add-on operating mode, which is useful for net and emergency operation; as it provides network management, link establishment and order and reporting features.
-FSQCall of course uses FSQ in sentence mode, but adds numerous Selective Calling functions.
+In addition, the FSQCall program, which operates FSQ, operates by default in an Active (Selective Calling) mode, which provides automated functions, and is also useful for net and emergency operation; as it provides network management, link establishment and order and reporting features.
+FSQCall is based on the FSQ digital modem, but adds numerous Selective Calling functions.
 It is now also widely used for chat QSOs because the protocol is easy to learn and it offers junk-free reception.
-Directed Messaging is described briefly below.
+Directed Messaging (Selective Calling) is described briefly below.